 How to Activate the Lisboa Card

 To activate a Lisboa card, use the card for the first time.
-When activating it by using public transportation, simply tap the card on the bus or metro, and it will verify.
+When activating it by using public transportation, simply tap the card on the metro or bus, and it will verify.

 The Lisboa Card is by hours, not days, so whatever time you activate your card, it is valid until the 24, 48, or 72 consecutive hours are over.
 For example, if you start your 24 hr card at 11 am, it will be valid until 11 am the following day.